UKCloud/documentation/articles/vmware/vmw-how-retrieve-utilisation-metrics.md

 1. Log in to the vCloud API.

-    For more information, see [*How to access vCloud Director/VMware Cloud Director through the vCloud API*](vmw-how-access-vcloud-api.md).
+    For more information, see [*How to access VMware Cloud Director/vCloud Director through the vCloud API*](vmw-how-access-vcloud-api.md).

 2. Send the following request to the vCloud API to retrieve the current utilisation metrics for the VM.